 From the Journal

 Competitive bodywork is not theater.
 It is assessment under pressure: technique, precision, and consistency judged against clear standards.
 When Kacie Hinojosa stepped onto the floor at the Open Massage Championship in Oregon this past weekend, she was not there to perform.
-She was there to demonstrate what years of clinical training, doctoral-level study in psychology, and award-winning sports and wellness practice look like when they are measured.
+She was there to demonstrate what years of clinical training, doctorate-level study at IHS, and award-winning sports and wellness practice look like when they are measured.

 The Open Massage Championship (Oregon) is part of the Massage Championships PNW circuit, run in partnership with the American Competitive Massage Alliance and the International Massage Association.
 Competitors are evaluated on protocol, body mechanics, flow, and client-centered execution.
 There is no shortcut.
 The work either meets the standard or it does not.

 For clients of Lost in the Astral, this outcome is consistent with what they already experience.
 Kacie’s practice has never been about relaxation alone.
-It sits at the intersection of physical structure and deep psychology—Jungian frameworks, Dark Psychology, and a BA in Health and Wellness, plus extensive academic work in herbalism and mental and emotional self-understanding.
+It sits at the intersection of physical structure and deep psychology—a BA in Health and Wellness, extensive academic work in herbalism and mental and emotional self-understanding, and personal study in Jungian frameworks and Dark Psychology.
 She reads the body’s patterns and connects them to the cognitive architecture underneath.
 Precision replaces guesswork.
 The championship results are a public reflection of the same standard that applies in every session.

 We do not treat competitions as marketing.
 We treat them as accountability.
 When someone holds a mirror up to your work in front of peers and judges, you cannot hide behind branding or charisma.
 You either deliver or you do not.
 Kacie delivered.